-- 84) 583

 - (a) Five hundred and eighty-three.

 - (b) Five-eighty-three.

 - (c) Fifty-eight-three.

 - (d) Five-eight-three.

-- 85) 12000

-- (a) One two thousand

-- (b) Twelve thousand

-- (c) One-two-zero-zero

-- (d) Twelve-zero-zero

-- 86) In the space opposite to the following words and phrases, enter the number which corresponds to the correct meaning listed below.

-- (a) Repeat all, or the following part, of your last transmission.

-- (b) Wait and listen.
-I will call your again.

-- (c) Let me know that you have received and understood the message.

-- (d) My transmission is ended and I expect a response from you.

-- (e) Yes, or permission granted.

-- (f) Check text with originator and send correct version.

-- (g) I will now repeat my last word (sentence) for clarification.

-- (h) Repeat all, or the specified part, of this message back exactly as received.

-- (i) My version is is that correct.

-- (j) I have received all of your last transmission.

-- (k) An error has been made in this transmission.
-My correct version is. ...

-- (I) This conversation is ended and no response is expected.

-- (m) No, or permission not granted, or that is not correct, or I do not agree.

-- (n) Can you hear and understand me?
+- (a) One two thousand - (b) Twelve thousand - (c) One-two-zero-zero - (d) Twelve-zero-zero - 86) In the space opposite to the following words and phrases, enter the number which corresponds to the correct meaning listed below. - (a) Repeat all, or the following part, of your last transmission. - (b) Wait and listen.
+I will call your again. - (c) Let me know that you have received and understood the message. - (d) My transmission is ended and I expect a response from you. - (e) Yes. - (f) Separation between messages for two different vehicles/aircraft - (g) I understand the message and will comply. - (h) I will now repeat my last word (sentence) for clarification. - (i) Repeat all, or the specified part, of this message back exactly as received. - (i) I have received all of your last transmission. (generally used by FSS) - (k) An error has been made in this transmission.
+My correct version is. ... - (I) This conversation is ended and no response is expected. - (m) No, or permission not granted, or that is not correct, or I do not agree. - (n) I request verification of (clearance, instruction, action, information) - (o) Can you hear my transmission clearly?

-Acknowledge Affirmative
+Acknowledge Affirmative Break-Break

-Confirm Correction
+Confirm Correction Say Again

-Verify How do you read?
+Wilco How do you read?
+Stand By

-I say again Negative
+I say again Negative Roger Read Back

-Over Out
+Over Out Neau Dack

-Read back Roger

-Say again Standby